Mission, Learning Outcomes, Accreditation, Demographics and Graduation Rates

 Demographics and Graduation Rates

 - Each year MPA graduates take an Exit Survey on their experiences in the program.
 2018-19 MPA Graduate Exit Survey

 - Our learning outcomes are assessed through a Comprehensive Examination taken by students at the conclusion of their program.
-Go to the Exam format and requirements.
+Go to

 - Student performance is evaluated through the Comprehensive Exam Analysis.